At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Jessica also has particular experience in solicitor’s negligence claims, ranging from negligent advice and negligent conduct of a claim to issues of breach of fiduciary duties/breach of trust for solicitors appointed as personal representatives.

-Representing multiple claimants in a professional negligence claim against surveyors, geotechnical experts and contractors for negligent design and installation of a retaining wall which exacerbated pre-existing landslip.
+Representing multiple claimants in a professional negligence claim against surveyors, geotechnical experts and contractors for negligent design and installation of a retaining wall which exacerbated pre-existing landslip resulting in a substantial damages claim including ongoing damage.

 A v ARC Control [2022-2023]

-A successful result achieved for a claimant in a professional negligence, negligent design dispute involving a bespoke water feature whose programming code contained errors that resulted in a catastrophic flood event.
+A successful result achieved for a high net worth claimant in a large professional negligence, negligent design dispute involving a bespoke water feature whose programming code contained errors that resulted in a catastrophic flood event.
 Complex, technical details as to causation and legal issues in relation to spoilation of evidence.

-Representing defendants in a professional negligence dispute involving groundworks that allegedly damage sewerage.
+Represented defendants in a professional negligence dispute involving groundworks that allegedly damage sewerage, resulting in substantial loss and damage.

 RMS Goole Ltd [2020-2021]